• Modified on Sep 23, 2024

 Some vital preventive actions should be carried out, such as Proper acclimatization, staying hydrated, progressive ascent, accurate medications, and avoiding excessive effort, to reduce the chance of developing AMS and provide a secure high-altitude experience.

-What is the main cause of acute mountain sickness among mountain climbers ?
+What is the main cause of acute mountain sickness among mountain climbers?

-Fast climbs to high elevations without good acclimatization are the major trigger of Acute Mountain Sickness (AMS) in mountain climbers.
+Fast climbs to high elevations without good acclimatization are the major triggers of Acute Mountain Sickness (AMS) in mountain climbers.
 The chance of developing AMS increases while climbing too quickly because the body is not given enough time to adjust to alterations in oxygen content and air pressure.
 Bad weather, water loss, harsh physical activity, and prolonged openness to elevated heights are other elements that can contribute to the development of AMS.

 What are the symptoms of altitude sickness?